 Have you made your Foot Clinic appointment yet??

-We’ve added additional morning appointments to help accommodate your schedule.
 We now offer Foot Clinics each Tuesday afternoon from 1-3 and the first and third Thursdays from 9:30-11:30.
 Make your appointment today and keep your feet happy!!

 Mission Statement: To promote, preserve, enhance and protect the health and well-being of all persons in the community... realizing that HEALTH CARE is the fundamental right of every human being without distinction because of race, religion, sex, national origin, sexual orientation, age, mental or physical disability, social or financial status.